12,247 Shares in LendingTree, Inc. (NASDAQ:TREE) Acquired by Connors Investor Services Inc.

-Connors Investor Services Inc. bought a new position in LendingTree, Inc. (NASDAQ:TREE) in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+Connors Investor Services Inc. bought a new stake in LendingTree, Inc. (NASDAQ:TREE) in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor bought 12,247 shares of the financial services provider’s stock, valued at approximately $2,595,000.
-Connors Investor Services Inc. owned approximately 0.09% of LendingTree at the end of the most recent quarter.
+Connors Investor Services Inc. owned approximately 0.09% of LendingTree as of its most recent SEC filing.

+Several equities analysts have recently commented on the company.
+Northland Securities raised LendingTree from a “market perform” rating to an “outperform” rating and set a $225.00 price target on the stock in a research note on Thursday, May 20th.
+Oppenheimer decreased their price target on LendingTree from $325.00 to $275.00 and set an “outperform” rating on the stock in a research note on Friday, July 16th.
+Six investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, LendingTree presently has a consensus rating of “Buy” and an average target price of $319.29.

+LendingTree (NASDAQ:TREE) last posted its earnings results on Thursday, July 29th.
+The financial services provider reported $0.76 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.89) by $1.65.
+LendingTree had a negative return on equity of 3.64% and a negative net margin of 0.74%.
+The firm had revenue of $270.01 million for the quarter, compared to analyst estimates of $271.01 million.
+On average, research analysts forecast that LendingTree, Inc. will post -2.16 earnings per share for the current year.

-In other news, Director Robin Henderson sold 735 shares of the firm’s stock in a transaction on Friday, August 27th.
-The stock was sold at an average price of $170.00, for a total transaction of $124,950.00.
-Following the transaction, the director now owns 469 shares in the company, valued at $79,730.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, insider Neil Salvage sold 2,000 shares of the firm’s stock in a transaction on Monday, August 9th.
+In other news, Director Robin Henderson sold 735 shares of the stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $170.00, for a total value of $124,950.00.
+Following the transaction, the director now owns 469 shares in the company, valued at approximately $79,730.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, insider Neil Salvage sold 2,000 shares of the stock in a transaction dated Monday, August 9th.
 The shares were sold at an average price of $185.47, for a total value of $370,940.00.
-Following the transaction, the insider now owns 3,475 shares in the company, valued at approximately $644,508.25.
+Following the completion of the transaction, the insider now owns 3,475 shares in the company, valued at approximately $644,508.25.
 The disclosure for this sale can be found here.
-16.70% of the stock is currently owned by company insiders.
+16.70% of the stock is owned by company insiders.

-LendingTree (NASDAQ:TREE) last issued its quarterly earnings results on Thursday, July 29th.
-The financial services provider reported $0.76 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.89) by $1.65.
-The company had revenue of $270.01 million during the quarter, compared to the consensus estimate of $271.01 million.
-LendingTree had a negative return on equity of 3.64% and a negative net margin of 0.74%.
-As a group, research analysts anticipate that LendingTree, Inc. will post -2.16 earnings per share for the current fiscal year.

-TREE has been the subject of a number of research analyst reports.
-Northland Securities raised shares of LendingTree from a “market perform” rating to an “outperform” rating and set a $225.00 price objective for the company in a report on Thursday, May 20th.
-Oppenheimer cut their price objective on shares of LendingTree from $325.00 to $275.00 and set an “outperform” rating for the company in a report on Friday, July 16th.
-Six equities research analysts have rated the stock with a buy rating, According to MarketBeat, LendingTree currently has a consensus rating of “Buy” and an average price target of $319.29.

 LendingTree, Inc engages in the operation of online loan marketplace for consumers seeking loans and other credit-based offerings.
 It operates through the following segments: Home, Consumer and Insurance.
 The Home segment consists of purchase mortgage, refinance mortgage, home equity loans and lines of credit and reverse mortgage loans and real estate.